 Instructions on how to purchase these files:

-1. Purchase an annual membership (Mines level) by visiting our memberships page, or login if you are already a member.
+1. Purchase a membership by visiting our memberships page, or login if you are already a member.

 The files contain the following data: